isa-group/sphere-docs/versioned_docs/version-1.4.0/api/Pricing4React/search-and-update-interceptor.md

 :::info

-If the pricing evaluation context is updated due to the presence of a new token within the `Pricing-Token` header, the website will reload in order to apply changes.
+If the pricing evaluation context is updated due to the presence of a new token within the `New-Token` header, the website will reload in order to apply changes.

 :::